kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Remember. *Everyone* knows me in Dénia.
 - I myself know no more than a handful of people.

-## Dénia populace told about a new target
+## The Dénia townsfolk are told about a new target

 - I believe that, at this point, multiple people in Dénia are informed about me, photos of me are disseminated so I'll be recognized, and everyone is told that I am to be a target for gang-stalking abuse.
 - I expect my tweets, and other things, are shared on local WhatsApp groups amongst 100s maybe 1000s of people.